stefan-hoeck/idris2-ilex/README.md

 ## A basic CSV Lexer

-A [lexer](https://en.wikipedia.org/wiki/Lexical_analysis) cuts text (or a raw byte vector) into syntactically meaning full tokens.
+A [lexer](https://en.wikipedia.org/wiki/Lexical_analysis) cuts text (or a raw byte vector) into syntactically meaningful tokens.
 For instance, assume we have a CSV file with the following content:

 ```idris